 ERCOT through its Ancillary Service functions shall develop the Operating Day Ancillary Service Plan for the ERCOT System and allocate Ancillary Service obligations to individual QSEs.
 Unless otherwise provided in these Protocols, a QSE’s allocation for Ancillary Services obligation will be determined for each hour according to that QSE’s Load Ratio Share computation by ERCOT.
 The QSE Ancillary Service allocation shall be the hourly Load Ratio Share of the Load from the available settlement data, as defined in Section 9.2, Settlement Charges for the same hour and day of the prior week multiplied by the quantity of the service in the Operating Day AS Plan.

+PIP144: When system is assigned to LSE and then aggregating to the QSE Level, amend item #1 above with the following:

+(1) ERCOT through its Ancillary Service function shall develop the Operating Day Ancillary Service Plan for the ERCOT System and allocate Ancillary Service Obligations to individual LSEs, aggregated to the QSE level.
+Unless otherwise provide in these Protocols, a QSEs allocation for Ancillary Services obligation will be determined for each hour according to that LSE’s Load Ratio Share computation by ERCOT.
+The LSE Ancillary Service allocation shall be the hourly Load Ratio Share of the Load from the available settlement data, as defined in Section 9.2, Settlement Charges, for the same hour and day of the prior week multiplied by the quantity of the service in the Operating Day AS Plan

 ERCOT shall procure required Ancillary Services not self-arranged by QSEs.